The Velvet Underground

 David Susskind's Open End, WNTA-TV, New York, New York

-Another, lesser-known, activity within the Up-Tight series reveals the group’s interest in intervening in the mass media as one of the exemplary sites of bourgeois ideology.
+"Another, lesser-known, activity within the Up-Tight series reveals the group’s interest in intervening in the mass media as one of the exemplary sites of bourgeois ideology.
 Instead of a concert this involved a disruptive and chaotic appearance by Warhol, Rubin, and members of the Velvet Underground and the East Village band The Fugs on David Susskind’s television program.
-During the course of the show, Rubin and Danny Williams’s filming, Ed Saunders's political advocacy of oral-genital relations, and Cale's languid caressing of Malanga with a cattle whip, caused the TV host to angrily lose his cool.
+During the course of the show, Rubin and Danny Williams’s filming, Ed Sanders's political advocacy of oral-genital relations, and Cale's languid caressing of Malanga with a cattle whip, caused the TV host to angrily lose his cool.
 Halfway through the taping, as Wilcock reported, "Susskind is getting rattled.
 The roving cameramen, the disorderly group, the smell of pot, the occasional clicks, shrieks and catcalls from Barbara are apparently so much more than he expected."
-Halfway through the taping Susskind and his staff abruptly decided to cancel the second hour of the program.
+Halfway through the taping Susskind and his staff abruptly decided to cancel the second hour of the program."

-[in My Mind Split Open: Andy Warhol's Exploding Plastic Inevitable by Branden W. Joseph]
+[In My Mind Split Open: Andy Warhol's Exploding Plastic Inevitable by Branden W. Joseph].

 Also listen to a recording of Callie Angell's introduction to the Andy Warhol film Uptight #3 -- David Susskind, before its screening at The 7th Orphan Film Symposium: Moving Pictures Around the World on April 9, 2010.